AviationEdgeAPI/Historical-Schedules-API/README.md

-# Historical-Schedules-API
+# Historical-Airport-Schedules-API
-Aviation Edge [Historical Schedules API](https://aviation-edge.com/historical-flight-schedules-api/) provides the latest recorded data of airport schedules worlwide, on a given date or date range.
+Aviation Edge [Historical Airport Schedules API](https://aviation-edge.com/historical-flight-schedules-api/) provides the latest recorded data of airport schedules worldwide, on a given date or date range.
 It has global coverage with the exception of military and private airfields.
 We save and collect the real-time data we provide through our Schedules API and provide this in a separate API.
 The historical API has the same amount of details for each flight in the schedule with even more filters available.
 Delay and cancellation data stored, making the API perfect for compensation claims and historical flight analysis/comparisons.

 ### Documentation
 You may find input parameters, output examples with explanations for each item, filter list, and more in the [documentation](https://aviation-edge.com/developers/).